XPhyro/py_matrix_helper/README.md

 # Summary

 Simple matrix helper for working with matrices.
-Some features are specific, while others can be used even with custom class matrices.
+Some features might be specific, while others might be used even with custom class matrices.